-- Case review meetings will take place with appropriate probation office personnel and the SOMP project manager a minimum of once per month. - Contract staff will promptly contact the appropriate Probation Officer whenever they perceive that an institution program participant is at immediate risk of re-offense or has violated conditions of probation or parole (including no-shows). - The contractor will coordinate with the polygraph examiner to provide information required for polygraph assessment.
+- Case review meetings will take place with appropriate probation office personnel and the SOMP project manager a minimum of once per month. - Contract staff will promptly contact the appropriate probation officer whenever they perceive that a program participant is at immediate risk of re-offense or has violated conditions of probation or parole (including no-shows). - The contractor will coordinate with the polygraph examiner to provide information required for polygraph assessment.

-• In addition to the above specified requirements, the successful offeror will ensure that a team approach is maintained with department staff and contract agents who also provide program/rehabilitative services to program participants.
-The successful offeror will develop and maintain any other mechanisms necessary to share information relating to program participants with pertinent Department staff and contract agents.
+In addition to the above specified requirements, the contractor will ensure a team approach is maintained with department staff and contract agents who also provide program/rehabilitative services to program participants.
+The successful offeror will develop and maintain any other mechanisms necessary to share information relating to program participants with pertinent department staff and contract agents.